4-Day Kauai Itinerary: Best Things to Do

-4 Days in Kauai Itinerary:
+What to Bring for 4 Days in Kauai

 Day 1: Beach Hop in Kauai's North Shore

 Anini Beach has a big reef which is perfect for snorkeling.
 The beach is really narrow during high tide, so try to visit during low tide.
+Don’t forget to bring your snorkel gear!
+This snorkeling set is my go-to for snorkeling in Hawaii.

 Hanalei Valley Lookout

 Hanalei Valley Lookout is a quick stop for a view of the valley, taro fields, Hanalei River, and surrounding mountains.
 You will see this pull out across from the shopping center in Princeville on highway 560.
-You will most likely end up driving by it multiple times during your 4 days in Kauai, so make sure to stop when it is more clear so you can see the taro fields.
+You will most likely end up driving by it multiple times during your 4 days in Kauai, so make sure to stop when the weather is clear so you can see the taro fields.

 Secret Beach (Kauapea Beach)